ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 Let's walk through this.
-We first check the `config.name` and if it's `from_lens` we know that this whole process was started from triggering a code lens, so we grab everything in the metals key and set that to `arguments` that will actually be sent to metals along with the `metals.debug-adapter-start` command.
+We first check the `config.name` and if it's `from_lens` we know that this whole process was started from triggering a code lens, so we grab everything in the `metals` key and set that to `arguments` which will actually be sent to metals along with the `metals.debug-adapter-start` command.
 Let's ignore the `else` branch if the name isn't `from_lens` since we're focusing on the code lens example here.
 The `execute_command` function will send the LSP command to Metals which will then over BSP tell the build server to start the debug server.
 Your debug server is (or if it's not it should be) using [scalacenter/scala-debug-adapter](https://github.com/scalacenter/scala-debug-adapter) to start and manage the debug server.
 Then the `res` that is returned via BSP will have the information we need, mainly the `host` and `port` of the server that has already been started.
 This is then forwarded over LSP back to `nvim-metals`.
 The `type` here is now set to `server` since there is already a debugger running that we just want to connect to.
-The `enrich_config` takes in the debugee configuration that we created before and strips the `metals` key out since it's no longer relevant for the actual run, and not part of DAP.
+The `enrich_config` takes in the debuggee configuration that we created before and strips the `metals` key out since it's no longer relevant for the actual run, and not part of DAP.

 At this point is when DAP communication actually starts.
 However, there is a fair amount of stuff that has already happened.
 To recap all of this, here is a